strapi/strapi/docs/3.0.0-beta.x/guides/registering-a-field-in-admin.md

       onChange({ target: { name, value: newValue } });
     }

-    // Handle videos and other type of files
+    // Handle videos and other type of files by adding some code };
-  };

   const handleToggle = () => setIsOpen(prev => !prev);